Scrivito/scrivito-neoletter-form-widgets/readme.md

   - Show retry button: Show a retry button at the end of the message/widgets.
   - Retry button text: The text for the retry button.
   - Retry button alignment: Alignment for the retry button.
+  - Retry button size: Select the size of the retry button.
   - Preview failed message/widgets: Preview the message or content displayed if the form submission failed.
 Works only in edit mode.
 - "Navigation area" tab (Content depends on form type i.e. single-step or multiple-steps)
   - Forward button text: Text for the forward button.
   - Backward button text: Text for the backward button.
   - Submit button text: Text for the submit button.
   - Alignment: Alignment for the single-step form submit button.
+  - Button size: Select the size of all footer buttons.

 ### Validation